Fiscal space for child-sensitive social protection in the MENA region

 Abdel-Rahmen El Lahga, Université de Tunis

-This webinar is part of a series with experts on social protection in MENA and is organised by the International Policy Centre for Inclusive Growth (IPC-IG) and UNICEF MENA Regional Office.
-Please join the Online Community Social Protection in MENA if you are interested in following the most recent discussions on the topic.
+This was the seventh webinar of the Social Protection in the MENA region webinar series, which was organised by IPC-IG and UNICEF MENA Regional Office.
+Please join the Online Community Social Protection in the Middle East and North Africa region (MENA) if you are interested in following the most recent discussions on the topic.